mfalland/20170824-Meetup-Microsoft365/Story.md

 ## Connectors
 * With connectors, you can bring in a lot of external services
 * For posting to Teams, you can use Webhooks
-# Notes from the field
+# Other Notes from the field
 * Exchange Online / Profile Pictures
 * Limit the people who can create Teams (https://support.office.com/en-us/article/Manage-who-can-create-Office-365-Groups-4c46c8cb-17d0-44b5-9776-005fced8e618?ui=en-US&rs=en-US&ad=US)
 * Office Group naming convention is not enforced by teams